lhermann/lukashermann.dev/content/writing/why-the-iphone-timer-displays-fake-time.md

 # Edit: About rounding time

-Some have pointed out that the problem could be simply solved by rounding to the nearest integer or rounding up instead of rounding down.
+Some have pointed out that the problem could be solved more easily by rounding to the nearest second or rounding up instead of rounding down.
+This is correct.
 Suppose we have `5459543ms` that we want to bring into the traditional form `HH:mm:ss`.

-We need to devide this number and apply some modular arithmatic to get hours, minutes and seconds.
-Here is the formula with the respective results:
+I first divided the number into hours, minutes, and seconds with the help of some modular arithmetic and applied the rounding afterward.
+Rounding down results in `01:30:59`, which is correct, but rounding to the nearest integer or rounding up results in the impossible time `02:31:60`.

 ```js
 time = 5459543